wt-7/digger/README.md

 **Digger time taken: 0.45s**

-**Ripgrep time taken: 0.75s**
+**ripgrep time taken: 0.75s**

-This is a quite a biased comparison, as ripgrep is using a regex engine, whereas Digger only uses [aho-corasick](https://github.com/BurntSushi/aho-corasick).
+This is a quite a biased comparison, as ripgrep is using a regex engine, whereas Digger only uses [Aho-Corasick](https://github.com/BurntSushi/aho-corasick).
 Additionally, ripgrep does not sort it's output by default, and sorting will cause a performance penalty.

 ## Tech Stack